19hours/sg-statutes/Acts/Fire Safety Act.md

 (d) order payment to be made to the owner of the thing seized of such amount as the Court considers will compensate him for any loss or depreciation resulting from the seizure.

-(7) Any thing seized under subsection (1)(e) may be kept or stored at the place where it was seized or may, at the direction of the Commissioner or a member of the Force authorised under section 8, 8A or 8B, be removed to any other place to be kept or stored thereat.
+(7) Any thing seized under subsection (1)(e) may be kept or stored at the place where it was seized or may, at the direction of the Commissioner, or a member of the Force or a fire forensic specialist authorised under section 8, 8A or 8B, be removed to any other place to be kept or stored thereat.

+[Act 10 of 2015 wef 01/06/2015]

-(8) The Commissioner or a member of the Force authorised under section 8, 8A or 8B may mark, seal or label any thing being detained under subsection (1)(e) in such manner as he thinks fit for the purpose of indicating that the thing is under detention and may lock or seal the place (or any part thereof) in which the thing is being detained.
+(8) The Commissioner, or a member of the Force or a fire forensic specialist authorised under section 8, 8A or 8B may mark, seal or label any thing being detained under subsection (1)(e) in such manner as he thinks fit for the purpose of indicating that the thing is under detention and may lock or seal the place (or any part thereof) in which the thing is being detained.

+[Act 10 of 2015 wef 01/06/2015]

-(9) Any person who, without the authority of the Commissioner or a member of the Force authorised under section 8, 8A or 8B, as the case may be —
+(9) Any person who, without the authority of the Commissioner, or a member of the Force or a fire forensic specialist authorised under section 8, 8A or 8B, as the case may be —

 (a) interferes with, removes or otherwise disposes of any thing seized or detained under section 8, 8A or 8B or tampers with, alters or removes any mark, seal or label placed under subsection (8); or

 (b) opens, breaks or otherwise tampers with the lock or seal placed under subsection (8),

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 10 of 2015 wef 01/06/2015]

 (10) Subsections (4) to (9) shall apply to any aircraft or vehicle seized under section 8B as if they were seized or detained under subsection (1)(e).